KelvinLinnaeus/rn-assignment7-11028723/README.md

 ## Description

 This application allows users to view a list of available products, add products to their cart, and manage their selected items efficiently.
 Users can store their selected items locally on the device using AsyncStorage.
-The app includes a HomeScreen to display products and a CartScreen to manage the items in the cart.
+The app includes a HomeScreen to display products, a product detail screen to view the details of a product, Checkout and a CartScreen to manage the items in the cart.

 ### Components